dotnet/coreclr/Documentation/workflow/AutomatedStressTestingForDiagnosticServer.md

 AutoTrace injects a waitable event into the startup path of the runtime and waits on that event until some number of Diagnostics IPC (see: Diagnostics IPC in the dotnet/diagnostics repo) connections have occurred.
 The runtime then creates some number of processes using a supplied path that typically are Diagnostics IPC based tracers.
-Once all the tracers have connected to the server, the
+Once all the tracers have connected to the server, the event will be signaled and execution will continue as normal.

 ## Use: